AdjectiveAllison/zai/README.md

 - Unified interface across providers
 - Streaming support for real-time responses
 - Provider and model registry for easy configuration
-- Command-line interface (CLI) for quick interactions
+- Command-line interface (CLI) for quick interactions:
+  - Stdin piping support for integrating with other Unix tools
+  - Combined prompt and context handling
 - Supports chat completions, standard completions, and embeddings

 ## Installation